 I haven’t tried this because if I’m eating re-heated pizza, I’m not in an “optimise cooking” mode.
 But it’s r/pizza’s official recommended method, and reddit is usually good for finding the optimal method for something.
 It’s where I get all my skincare advice from.

 Thanks for reading everyone!
 If you like The Whippet and think other people might too, you would be helping me out a lot by telling them about it!
 If they google whippet newsletter it’ll be the top result so you don’t even need to make them remember a URL.

-Huge thanks to everyone who became a paying subscriber last month — I don’t name people publicly because I want to respect your privacy, but I see them and always feel really grateful to each individual
+Huge thanks to everyone who became a Patreon supporter last month — I don’t name people publicly because I want to respect your privacy, but I see them and always feel really grateful to each individual.

 Sign in or become a Whippet subscriber (free or paid) to add your thoughts.

 Just enter your email below to get a log in link.